SABrereton/GCN_Scalar--Type_A/README.md

 repository hosted at the web-based project hosting service provider SourceForge (https://sourceforge.net/ at the time of writing).

-Scalar is licenced under the GNU General Public License version 2.0 (GPLv2) and thus GCN Scalar - Type A is also licenced under GNU General Public License version 2.0 (GPLv2).

 ### Implementations and Downloads